br0nco640k/Bard-Diva/README.md

 - Ability to hold long notes (highly experimental right now)

+- Ability to select an octave range target

 #### Planned features:

 - Ability to pause songs

-- Ability to select an octave range target

 - Ability to selectively enable or disable any channel

 - Wayland option (for Linux users that have moved to Wayland that have issues)

 - Network synchronization for multi-box performance (using zeroconf, perhaps)

+- Visual song analyzer, to disply distribution of notes across each octave from 0 to 8

 #### Some notes for Windows 10/11 and macOS: